SCEDC/availability-ws-handler/README.md

 **config.d** is the configuration file for extent and **config_query.d** is for query.

-The --cfg option can be used to provide config file.
+The --cfg/--config option can be used to provide config file.
 But if none is provided, a default config file is used and must be present at the same location as the handler.

 Each handler has it's own config file created in the parameter = value format, one on each line.
 Parameters included are